 - Then, take a special paniyaram pan over a medium flame and grease the holes with oil.
 When it is well greased, pour the batter into the holes and drizzle oil over the edges.
 Now, cover the lid of the pan and allow it to cook for 5-7 minutes.

-- When the balls have risen and have turned into a fluffy ball, turn off the flame.
+- When the balls have risen and have turned fluffy, turn off the flame.
 Scoop out the balls and transfer them to a serving plate.

 - Pair it with coconut or mint chutney and enjoy the warm treat!